A Salpeter-like filament linear density function across nearby molecular clouds: Introduction

-Why the stellar initial mass function (IMF) follows a power law ${\rm d}N/{\rm d}\log M \propto M^{-1.35}$ at high masses \citep{Salpeter1955}, with a slope that appears remarkably universal across diverse star-forming environments \citep{Bastian+2010, Offner+2014, Kroupa+2026}, remains a defining mystery of modern astrophysics \citep{Kroupa2002, Chabrier2003}. \textit{Herschel} imaging surveys of nearby Galactic clouds have established that dense filaments dominate the mass budget of molecular clouds and host most prestellar cores and star-forming activity \citep{Andre+2010, Menshchikov+2010, Arzoumanian+2011, Konyves+2015}, lending strong support to the filament fragmentation paradigm \citep{Andre+2014} in which stars form preferentially within gravitationally unstable filaments.
-The core mass function (CMF) in nearby molecular clouds closely resembles the stellar IMF \citep{Motte+1998, Alves+2007, Konyves+2015, Konyves+2020, Li+2023}, suggesting that the IMF slope is already imprinted at the stage of dense core formation.
-If the CMF is set by fragmentation of filaments \citep{Andre+2019}, then the IMF slope may be directly linked to the slope of the filament linear density function (FLDF) -- the statistical distribution of filament mass per unit length.
-Testing this hypothesis requires measuring the FLDF across a large and diverse sample of molecular clouds.
+Why the stellar initial mass function (IMF) -- the distribution of stellar masses at birth -- follows a power law ${\rm d}N/{\rm d}\log M \propto M^{-1.35}$ at high masses, first identified by \citet{Salpeter1955} and remarkably universal across diverse environments \citep{Bastian+2010, Kroupa+2026}, remains a defining problem in astrophysics \citep{Kroupa2002, Chabrier2003}. \textit{Herschel} surveys established that dense filaments dominate the mass budget of molecular clouds and host most prestellar cores and star formation \citep{Andre+2010, Menshchikov+2010, Arzoumanian+2011, Konyves+2015}, supporting the paradigm in which stars form within gravitationally unstable filaments \citep{Andre+2014}.
+The core mass function (CMF) closely resembles the IMF \citep{Motte+1998, Konyves+2015, Konyves+2020, Li+2023}, suggesting the slope is set already at core formation.
+If the CMF arises from filament fragmentation \citep{Andre+2019}, the IMF slope should be linked to that of the filament linear density function (FLDF) -- a hypothesis that requires measuring the FLDF across a large, diverse cloud sample.

-A key quantity governing filament fragmentation is the linear density $\Lambda$ (mass per unit length).
-Filaments exceeding the critical linear density $\Lambda_{\rm c}$ are gravitationally unstable and prone to fragmentation into dense cores \citep{Ostriker1964, Inutsuka+Miyama1992, Zhang+2020}.
-Observational studies have revealed that filaments are hierarchically substructured, with larger-scale filaments containing intertwined smaller-scale sub-filaments or fibers \citep{Hacar+2013, Hacar+2018, FernandezLopez+2014, Shimajiri+2019}, implying that $\Lambda$ and the FLDF are inherently scale-dependent quantities.
-The FLDF has been measured in nearby molecular clouds \citep{Andre+2019, Zhang+2024}, but no systematic study using independent multiscale filament extraction has been undertaken.
+A key quantity governing fragmentation is the linear density $\Lambda$ (mass per unit length): filaments exceeding the critical value $\Lambda_{\rm c}$ (supercritical) are gravitationally unstable and fragment into dense cores \citep{Ostriker1964, Inutsuka+Miyama1992}, a criterion applied to observed filaments \citep[e.g.,][]{Zhang+2020}.
+However, $\Lambda$ is not the sole controlling parameter; turbulence, magnetic fields, geometry, and environmental conditions also influence fragmentation \citep{Mathew+Federrath2021}.
+Filaments are hierarchically substructured, with larger-scale filaments containing intertwined smaller-scale sub-filaments or fibers \citep{Hacar+2013, Hacar+2018}, so $\Lambda$ and the FLDF are inherently scale-dependent.
+The FLDF has been measured in nearby clouds \citep{Andre+2019, Zhang+2024}, but not yet systematically with independent multiscale extraction.